 In Bradenton and the State of Florida as a whole, drug crimes are treated very seriously.
 Possession of any controlled substance with the intent to manufacture, sell, or deliver is a felony offense.
 Depending on the type of controlled substance involved, those accused could be facing anything from a third to a first-degree felony and the prospect of many years in jail.

 If you have been arrested and charged for the manufacture of illegal drugs with the intent to sell, you are going to need legal representation.
-At The Law Place, our team has over seventy-five years of combined experience defending those accused of drug crimes.
+At The Law Place, our team of Bradenton drug lawyers can help.

 Contact us today to schedule a free consultation.
 Our telephone number is (941) 444-4444 and our phone lines are open 24 hours a day, 7 days a week.